flatcar-archive/flatcar-docs/os/booting-on-rackspace.md

 ### Create keypair

-For this guide, I'm assuming you already have a public key you use for your Flatcar Linux servers.
+For this guide, I'm assuming you already have a public key you use for your Flatcar Container Linux servers.
 Note that only RSA keypairs are supported.
 Load the public key to Rackspace:

 ```sh
 supernova production keypair-add --pub-key ~/.ssh/flatcar.pub flatcar-key